-The best fit parameters and associated uncertainties were determined using the affine-invariant Markov chain Monte Carlo (MCMC) ensemble sampler \texttt{emcee} \citep{Foreman-Mackey2013}, where walkers were initialized at the best-fit from a Levenberg–Marquardt least-squares minimization.
-In Figure~\ref{fig:WLC} we show the phase-folded NRS1 and NRS2 white light curves; each point represents the error-weighted average and associated error across each time bin for all four eclipses after removing the different noise models from each eclipse.
-Overplotted in this figure is the model derived from jointly fitting all four eclipses for each detector, respectively.
-In the Appendix we show the resulting joint fits to the \texttt{Eureka!} reduction for each of the four secondary eclipses (Figure \ref{fig:individual_WLC}) and the RMS vs. bin size curves for both the white light curves and the spectroscopic bins (Figure \ref{fig:RMS_binsize}).
-In the Appendix we describe an estimate of the error inflation due to correlated noise in the \texttt{Eureka!} reduction.
+The best-fit parameters and associated uncertainties were determined using the affine-invariant MCMC ensemble sampler \texttt{emcee} \citep{Foreman-Mackey2013}, where walkers were initialized at the best fit from a Levenberg–Marquardt least-squares minimization.
+In Figure~\ref{fig:WLC}, we show the phase-folded NRS1 and NRS2 white-light curves; each point represents the error-weighted average and associated error across each time bin for all four eclipses after removing the different noise models from each eclipse.
+Overplotted in this figure is the model derived from jointly fitting all four eclipses for each detector.
+In Appendix \ref{sec:Appendix_additional_figures} we show the resulting joint fits to the \texttt{Eureka!} reduction for each of the four secondary eclipses (Figure \ref{fig:individual_WLC}) and the root mean square (RMS) versus bin size curves for both the white-light curves and the spectroscopic bins (Figure \ref{fig:RMS_binsize}).
+In Appendix \ref{sec:Appendix_correlated_noise}, we describe an estimate of the error inflation due to correlated noise in the \texttt{Eureka!} reduction.

-Given the interest in variability in lava world planets \citep{2016Demory, 2023MeierValdes, Patel2024,Zilinskas2025}, we also tried fitting the eclipse white light curves independently, versus jointly, using a similar procedure (isolating each eclipse for fitting).
-In these fits, we fixed the mid-eclipse time to the time at phase=0.5.
-For both NRS1 and NRS2, the error-weighted average values and the jointly-fit values are consistent -- 23$\pm$4 ppm versus 25$\pm$4 ppm for NRS1, and 47$\pm$5 ppm versus 46$\pm$5 ppm for NRS2.
-While there is some scatter in the NRS1 independently-fit eclipse depths, we suspect this may be due to detector systematics and/or stellar variability, so do not suggest planetary dayside emission variability at this point.
-Further investigation of the full time series is described below, as well as in an upcoming paper, which support the overall conclusions presented here.
-In addition, these independent fits also produce relatively little residual correlated noise, further reinforcing the robustness of our derived joint-fit spectrum despite the presence of residual correlated noise (see also Appendix \S\ref{sec:Appendix_correlated_noise}).
+Given the interest in variability in lava world planets \citep{2016Demory, 2023MeierValdes, Patel2024,Zilinskas2025}, we also tried fitting the eclipse white-light curves independently, versus jointly, using a similar procedure (isolating each eclipse for fitting).
+In these fits, we fixed the mideclipse time to the time at phase=0.5.
+For both NRS1 and NRS2, the error-weighted average values and the jointly fit values are consistent -- 23$\pm$4 ppm versus 25$\pm$4 ppm for NRS1 and 47$\pm$5 ppm versus 46$\pm$5 ppm for NRS2.
+While there is some scatter in the NRS1 independently-fit eclipse depths, we suspect this may be due to detector systematics and/or stellar variability, so we do not suggest planetary dayside emission variability at this point.
+Further investigation of the full time series is described below, as well as in an upcoming paper, supporting the overall conclusions presented here.
+In addition, these independent fits also produce relatively little residual correlated noise, further reinforcing the robustness of our derived joint-fit spectrum, despite the presence of residual correlated noise (see also Appendix \S\ref{sec:Appendix_correlated_noise}).